sunknudsen/privacy-guides/how-to-configure-hardened-raspberry-pi/README.md

 ## Requirements

 - [Raspberry Pi](https://www.raspberrypi.org/) (with [64-bit support](https://www.raspberrypi.com/news/raspberry-pi-os-64-bit/))
-- HDMI cable, keyboard, microSD card, microSD to SD adapter and power adapter
+- HDMI cable (Micro HDMI to HDMI if Pi 4), keyboard with USB-A connector, microSD card (or external solid state drive with USB-A connector), microSD to SD adapter (if using microSD card) and power adapter (Micro USB >= 2.1 A if Pi 3 or USB-C >= 3 A if Pi 4)
-- macOS computer
+- macOS or Linux computer

 ## Caveats